equinor/TimeSeriesAnalysis/articles/sysid_defaultmodel.md

-# The default model
+# UnitModel - the default process model

-The "default" model in this library is intended to be a model that can describe most average process systems.
+The "default" model in this library is ``UnitModel``, intended to be a model that can describe most average process systems.
 It aims to *avoid over-parametrization*, as this is known to cause issues on real-world datasets with limited excitation.

 As a design choice, the model has built in support for *explicitly treating* **measured/modeled external disturbances**, for use in analysis of closed-loop systems.